New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Why It Matters for CarMax Families

 Recent health care changes are reshaping retirement planning.
 Even though CarMax offers a range of employee benefits and retirement options, not all workers transition into Medicare or employer-based retiree coverage without gaps.
-According to Fidelity, a 65-year-old individual retiring in 2025 may need to spend $172,500 health care throughout retirement—not including long-term care.
+Research suggests a 65-year-old individual retiring may need to spend $172,500 on health care throughout retirement, not including long-term care.
 7

 Future policy shifts could add thousands more to that estimate.
 Keeping an eye on health care policy and evaluating benefit elections are now essential components of retirement planning.